Edgar Estrada

-Edgar Eladio Estrada Solís (born November 16, 1967), popularly known as "El Gato" (The Cat), is a Guatemalan footballer who has played goalkeeper for several clubs in Guatemala's top division.
-He was capped 71 times for the Guatemala national football team.
+Edgar Eladio Estrada Solís (born November 16, 1967), popularly known as "El Gato" (The Cat), is a Guatemalan former footballer who played as a goalkeeper for several clubs in Guatemala's top division.
+He was capped 71 times for the Guatemala national team.

 Club career

 "El Gato" started his professional career at Aurora F.C., winning the domestic league title in the 1992-93 season.
 He remained there until 1996, when he joined CSD Comunicaciones.
 He helped that club win four consecutive league titles.
 In 2001, he signed with CSD Municipal, where he won two more titles.
 He then had a second stint with Comunicaciones.
 On May 11, 2003, he scored his first career goal via a penalty kick.
 He repeated such action one year later, against his former club Aurora.

 After having retired due to a spine injury, he surprisingly returned to play in 2005 for Comunicaciones.
 He then joined Deportivo Suchitepéquez, of whom he was a member until the end of 2006.
 As of the 2008 Clausura tournament, he was playing for Club Petapa, which he joined in 2007.
 He retired after that season but in June 2008 it was said he would perhaps continue his career at Deportivo Zacapa.

 Estrada was the leading goalkeeper in terms of goals against average in 11 consecutive league tournaments.